pactus-project/pactus.org/docs/guide/learn-serialization.md

 # CBOR as data serialization

-We are using "Concise Binary Object Representation" or [CBOR](https://tools.ietf.org/html/rfc7049) for data serialization in Zarb including deterministic stuff like blocks and transactions or temporary stuff like network messaging.
+We are using "Concise Binary Object Representation" or [CBOR](https://tools.ietf.org/html/rfc7049) for data serialization in Zarb.
+All data structures like [blocks](./learn-block) or [transactions](./transaction-format.md) or network messages are encoding using CBOR library.

-Key as integer: Key is always integer (Regardless of the variable name).
-This id is immutable and always is the same.
+Key as integer: Key is always an integer regardless of the variable name.
+Key ids are fix and never change.

 Example of defining a CBOR tags in go lang: